Reviews You Can Rely On

 Requires regular maintenance

-The MSR AutoFlow XL is a gravity backpacking water filter designed for large groups and basecamps.
-Its large capacity can hold up to 10 liters of water, and its adaptable design fits various storage vessels.
-Out of all the models tested, this is our favorite for group use due to its minimal setup and the ability to leave it unattended while filtering large quantities of water.
+The MSR AutoFlow XL is a gravity backpacking water filter designed for large groups and base camps.
+Tester Amber King mentions that one of her favorite perks is the weight-to-water capacity ratio.
+While it doesn't compare to single-user models like the LifeStraw Peak Squeeze, Amber says, “I love how I can easily pack it into cracks and crevices to keep the weight of my bag down.”
+Its large capacity can hold up to 10 liters of water, and its adaptable design fits various storage vessels, again making it a perfect option for group trips.
+Out of all the models tested, this is our favorite for filtering large amounts of water due to its minimal setup and the ability to leave it unattended while filtering.
 It also doubles as a handwash station or even a shower during the warmer seasons.

 Even though we love this system, it has the slowest flow rate of all the gravity filters we tested.
-We found consistent backflushes are necessary, particularly when dealing with turbid water.
+We found that consistent backflushes are necessary, particularly when dealing with turbid water.
 If you're looking for a similar gravity filter with a quicker treatment time, the Platypus GravityWorks might be more your speed.
-Also, to utilize the full capacity of the MSR AutoFlow XL, you might find site selection limited by the availability of strong anchors from which to hang it.
-Bottom line, we think this filter is a good option for those requiring a gravity filter that can handle large quantities of water with minimal effort.
+Or, if you want to check out a more affordable gravity filter, consider the LifeStraw Peak 3L.
+Additionally, to utilize the full capacity of the MSR AutoFlow XL, you may find that your site selection is limited by the availability of strong anchors from which to hang it.
+Bottom line: This filter is a good option for those requiring a gravity filter that can handle large quantities of water with minimal effort.

 Read more: MSR Autoflow XL review